diesel-rs/diesel/diesel_codegen/README.md

 of the fields of a record on every request.

-If the struct has a field for the primary key, an additional function, `save_changes(&mut self, connection: &Connection) -> QueryResult<()>`, will be added to the model.
-This will persist the model to the database and update it with any fields the database returns.
+If the struct has a field for the primary key, an additional function, `save_changes<T: Queriable<..>>(&self, connection: &Connection) -> QueryResult<T>`, will be added to the model.
+This will persist any changes made, and return the resulting record.
+It is intended to be a shorthand for filtering by the primary key.

 [queriable]: http://sgrif.github.io/diesel/diesel/query_source/trait.Queriable.html
 [insertable]: http://sgrif.github.io/diesel/diesel/trait.Insertable.html